chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

 ## Configuration of Supermarket

-1. Now, SSH into the supermarket instance and run the following command in sequence:
+1. Now, SSH into the supermarket instance and run the following commands in sequence:

     ```bash
     sudo su